nwmaker/HelloPenguin2/README.md

 ## USB3-C cable

-There are several USB3 cables you can buy depending on what computer or power adapter you have.
+There are several USB3 cables you can use depending on what computer or power adapter you have.

 * USB3C to USB2A cable
 Here is one example: https://www.amazon.ca/Pack%E3%80%91INIU-Charging-Reinforced-Tangle-Free-Organizing/dp/B07Y2XQYGG/ref=sr_1_2?keywords=usb+3c+cable&qid=1636077610&sr=8-2